devsgnr/breadroll/README.md

 ---

 #### Bun
-Breadroll is built on and optimized for Bun.js.
+breadroll is built on and optimized for Bun.js.
 You can install Bun by running the following
 ```bash
 curl https://bun.sh/install | bash
 ```